 3. You Risk Becoming Obsessed With Food

 - If you’re always eating, you’re always going to be thinking about food, which can lead to food obsession.
 Life is more than food.
-The less you think about food, the more you might find weight loss to be effortless.
+The less you think about food, the more you might find weight loss to be much more possible.

 4. Daily Activities Are Often Interrupted

 - If you constantly have to find time to get your six meals in, it can get in the way of your daily activities.
-Like if you have to stop home to prepare a meal before making to volleyball practice.
-Or you have to sleep early so you can wake up early to prepare your daily meals.
-In the end, it seems eating is more of a chore than a means to fuel the body.
+Like if you have to stop home to prepare a meal before making it to a volleyball practice.
+Or you might have to sleep early so you can wake up early to prepare your daily meals.
+In the end, it can make eating more of a chore than a means to fuel the body.